 Man (Belgarath) and the Rogue (Prince Kheldar).
 Mankind is divided simply and

 starkly into a number of distinct, racially and culturally homogeneous tribes, each of which broadly and somewhat crudely

 display clearly-defined racial stereotypes.
 These are as follows:

-The Angaraks: The most religiously oppressed and traumatised people in the Eddings world, the Angaraks' spiritual development is mercilessly stunted by their narcissistic god Torak, whose totem is the dragon and who - in a fit of jealous rage - is responsible for destroying the ancient world in an enormous cataclysm culminating in a giant flood, at the cost of his own physical beauty and one of his eyes.
+The Angaraks: The most religiously oppressed and traumatised people in the Eddings world, the Angaraks' spiritual development is ruthlessly stunted by their narcissistic and maimed god Torak, whose totem is the dragon and who - in a fit of jealous rage - is responsible for having destroyed the ancient world in an enormous cataclysm culminating in a giant flood, at the cost of his own physical beauty and one of his eyes.
 The one-eyed god Torak wallows in the abject submission and terror of his tribe and demands regular ritualistic human blood sacrifices.
-The money produced by the Angaraks is a type of gold mined from their lands which has a blood-red tinge as well as preternaturally addictive and mesmeric qualities, and is much-coveted throughout the known world.
-The god Torak One-Eye himself is the flawed vessel of one of the Consciousnesses, but he is unable to let go of his ego and is ruled by the fear of the other Consciousness overcoming him.
+The money produced by the Angaraks is a type of gold mined from their lands which displays a blood-red tinge as well as preternaturally addictive and mesmeric qualities, and is much-coveted throughout the known world.
+The god Torak One-Eye himself is the flawed vessel of one of the Consciousnesses, but he is unable to let go of his ego and is ruled by the fear of the other Consciousness ultimately defeating him.
 Consequently, he becomes consumed by fear and hatred, which he projects onto the world and in particular onto his Angarak worshippers.
 In spite of this, his brother gods never entirely forsake their lost and troubled brother.

-The Tolnedrans represent a mixture of ancient Rome and modern capitalist society, and Ran Borune XXIII is their secular, skeptical emperor.
-Tolnedrans are raised refusing to believe in any form of sorcery or the world beyond their five senses (making them arguably the people most easily relatable to by the readership), and have shut themselves off from any involvement in or acknowledgement of the world in which Garion (the main protagonist) et al move.
-This makes them at times more a hinderance than a help to the main protagonists despite their civilised and urbane veneer.
+The Tolnedrans echo a mixture of ancient Rome and modern capitalist society, and Ran Borune XXIII is their secular, skeptical emperor.
+Tolnedrans are raised in a culture that refuses to believe in any form of sorcery or the world beyond their five senses (making them arguably the people most easily relatable to by the readership), and have shut themselves off from any involvement in or acknowledgement of the world in which Garion (the main protagonist) et al move.
+This makes the Tolnedrans at times more of a hindrance than a help to the main protagonists despite their civilised and urbane veneer.
 Their racial mindset is reductionist, materialist and very rational.
-Eddings does a good job of demonstrating through these people the human ability to rationalise the arcane and unexplainable where possible, and the tendency to dismiss, ignore or (if necessary in order to maintain the pretense of their worldview) suppress that which cannot be rationally or scientifically explained.
-From the reader's perspective, however, knowing the forces that are afoot in this story, this often makes these people seem slightly ridiculous, petty and childish, even though they never entirely lose their sense of dignity and place in their world.
+Eddings does a good job of demonstrating through these people the human ability to rationalise away the arcane and inexplicable where possible, and the tendency to dismiss, ignore or (if necessary in order to maintain the pretense of their worldview) suppress that which cannot be rationally or scientifically explained.
+From the reader's perspective, however, knowing the forces that are afoot in this story, this often makes these people seem slightly ridiculous, petty and childish, even though they never entirely lose their sense of dignity and place in the world.

 The Nyissans: People of the god Issa, whose totem is the snake.
 A rather amoral and primitive, jungle-dwelling people, the Nyissans generally take only a limited interest in the wider world, being culturally more oriented towards the use (and abuse) of the many narcotics and plant-medicines that thrive in their native climate ... the more adventurous of their kind are usually heavily involved in the global narcotics trade and in the trafficking of slaves.

-The Marags: An extinct race loosely inspired by the Mayans and the Spanish legend of El Dorado, the physically beautiful Marags were genocided by Tolnedrans in a frenzy of greed thousands of years before the time of the story's setting - a deed which has profoundly haunted the collective character of the urbane Tolnedrans ever since.
-The land of Maragor, however, was never successfully annexed in spite of its vast natural reserves of gold because of a powerful supernatural curse placed upon it by Mara, the bereft and weeping god of the Marags, ...
+The Marags: An extinct race loosely inspired by the Mayans and the Spanish legend of El Dorado, the physically beautiful Marags were genocided by the Tolnedrans in a frenzy of greed some three thousand years before the time of the story's setting - a deed which has profoundly haunted the collective character of the urbane Tolnedrans ever since.
+The land of Maragor, however, was never successfully annexed in spite of its vast natural reserves of gold because of a powerful supernatural curse placed upon it by Mara, the bereft and weeping god of the Marags ...

 The Ulgos: A deeply religious cave-dwelling people almost entirely isolated from the outside world (which is largely unaware of their existence), the Ulgos nevertheless possess a fey and profound understanding of the more occulted history that has shaped it; together with an uncompromising moral outlook.

 The Dals: Distant surface-dwelling cousins of the Ulgos separated by the great cataclysm which cracked the world millennia earlier, the Dals nevertheless possess an arguably even more esoteric and mystical character and seem content to be perceived as the misfits of the Eddings world.

 THE GNOSTIC DEMIURGIC PERSPECTIVE